OlivierLD/raspberry-coffee/NMEA-Mux-Other-Clients/src/main/python/README.md

 - `tcp_mux_client_gui.py`
   - Same as above, but with a TKinter (simple) GUI.
     - Good tutorial on TKinter [here](https://realpython.com/python-gui-tkinter/).
+    - Requires multi-threading (see the code for details)

 ...
 More to come (REST, WebSockets, etc).